spinnylights/vulkan-notes/vulkan_notes.md

   attachment itself can also be read and written to from the fragment shader.

+Vulkan doesn't allow you to declare an attachment as both a color and a depth/stencil attachment.
+You can declare an attachment as both an input and a color _or_ depth/stencil attachment, but you have to be careful not to cause a data race (see "Subpass feedback loops").

 The <code>const <a
 href="https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkAttachmentReference.html">VkAttachmentReference</a>\*
 pResolveAttachments</code> are used to store the results of